skyfloogle/gm8x_fix/README.md

 disables joystick support.

-Some games also run into issues on some newer computers where the game crashes on startup with the message "Unexpected error occured when running the game."<br/>
+Some games also run into issues on some newer computers where the game crashes on startup with the message "Unexpected error occured when running the game" or "Out of memory".<br/>
 This can, on some games, be fixed by enabling the flag in the header that tells the OS the program can understand addresses bigger than 2GB.
 Shoutouts to [these guys](https://iwannacommunity.com/forum/index.php@topic=2308.msg16505.html)